Bannau Brycheiniog by Cycle | Day Three

 Looking back down the path (image above), the depth of the gorge was rather surprising.
 Then it was just a short bit further to the edge of the woods where I came to a clearing and towering ahead of me, high on the hill in the distance was the castle.

 I can honestly say it sent chills down my back and I had goosebumps on my arms.
-I couldn't help but imagine what the medeival solider's thought when they first saw this view...
+I couldn't help but imagine what medeival solider's thought when they first saw this intimidating view.

 The walk dipped and rolled through a series of small paddocks inter-connected by rickety styles, the castle disappearing and reappearing over the hillside as I continued.

 The morning was bright and glorious.
 The temperature was cool, but warming.
-Looking back over the valley as I climbed, I couldn't help but feel that this was a special day.
+Looking back over the valley as I climbed, I couldn't help but feel very fortunate.

-Nearby cows were mooing along with their bells clanking flatly and I could hear sheep bleating from far across the fields.
-A few small brown rabbits hopped about nervously in the tall grass, ears twitching, looking back at me guardedly.
+Nearby cows were lowing; their bells clanking flatly.
+I could hear sheep bleating from far across the fields.
+A few small brown rabbits hopped about the clover and buttercups, twitching their ears nervously, looking back at me guardedly.

-Nearing the top I turned left along a hedgerow and began making my toward the farm and visitors centre.
+Nearing the top of the paddock, I turned left following the hedgerow, making my way toward the farm and visitors centre.
 The castle towered above my right, menacing in its silouette against the sky.

 I soon reached the Carreg Cennan Farm.
-Old agricultural equipement decorated the outside of most all of the assorted buildings, fascinating in their decay.
-The stables and cart house have been restored and now house the visitors centre & tea room.
+An array of antique agricultural equipment decorated the outside of most all of the buildings, fascinating in their decay.
+The old stables and cart house have been restored and modernised so that they now house the visitors centre & tea room.
 A new oak barn built in the mid-90's provides a rustic venue for weddings, ceremonies, and conferences.

 The farm itself is still a working farm with longhorn cattle, Welsh mountain sheep, and an assortment of horses.
 Dogs lumbered about, mildly interested in the early morning visitor, accepting attention when offered.
 I spotted a yellow cat darting behind a painted milkcan.
 Another stretched lazily along a stone wall, blinking, sleepy-eyed, unbothered.

-Wagon wheels taller than a small child leaned against the outside walls of an 11th century longhouse nestled in the centre of the old farmyard which now acts as a sort of heritage museum as it offers an extensive display of agricultural artefacts from all over the UK.
+Wagon wheels taller than a small child leaned against the outside walls of an 11th century longhouse.
+Nestled in the centre of the old farmyard, this too has been restored into a heritage museum as it offers an extensive display of agricultural artefacts from all over the UK.

 It was a quiet Wednesday morning and I had the place to myself.

-The path up to the castle zig-zags its way from the northern side to reach a second gatehouse standing along the eastern edge.
+The path up to the castle zig-zags its way from the northern side to reach a second gatehouse standing above the very steep eastern edge.
 It wouldn't be an easy climb from that direction, but I guess they have to be sure to keep folks from trying.

-Meanwhile, turning west; the castle is an imposing sight with still more climbing to be made — and over some very rugged ground, no less!
+Meanwhile, turning west; the castle is an imposing sight (image below) with still more climbing to be made — and over some very rugged ground, no less!

 Photo courtesy of Visit Wales